human-conditions/yodrew.github.io-original/_pages/psychology.md

 Broadly, psychosis means psychic illness.
 This mostly results from trauma.
 This leads to exhaustion and toxification: the abject absorption of poisonous ideas, attitudes, emotions, and behavior.
 These compound in further dysfunctions in thinking, feeling, and moving intelligences.
 Dysfunction leads to failure and pain, both physically, emotionally, and intellectually.
 Sure enough, sickness, unhappiness, and confusion (or dogmatism) characterize civilized people.
 Such comprehensive chronic dysfunction is the principal sign of our psychosis.

-Narrowly, psychosis means the inability to distinguish reality from fantasy.
+Narrowly, psychosis means the inability to distinguish fantasy from reality.
 Our particular fantasy is that the sliver of reality we are aware of makes up the whole of reality.
 Which we are unaware of due to constricted psychic function.
 Any idea that doesn't fit into our postage stamp-worldview gets unnoticed, ignored, or crushed.
 We can't help it.
 It is the inevitable pathology of mass major psychic trauma.

 The sliver consists of the grossest part of reality.
 Scientists call it spacetime: three maneuverable dimensions of space, with one dimension of time, the present, locked in forward motion.
 Being grossly sensible, spacetime is especially amenable to intellection and mechanical manipulation.
 Thus our hypermental, industrial lifeway.
 We emphasize thinking at the expense of feeling and, to a lesser extent, action.
 We exalt the useless activity of athletics and prefer to make machines do the rest for us.
 Obsessive control of this sliver enables enough of us to survive each generation to imagine we are doing as well as possible.